eProsima/Fast-DDS-docs/docs/docker/includes/intro.rst

 platform.
 They can be downloaded from `eProsima's downloads page <https://eprosima.com/index.php/downloads-all>`_.

-This Docker images were built for Ubuntu 20.04 (Focal Fossa).
+This Docker images were built for Ubuntu 22.04 (Jammy Jellyfish).

 To run a container you need Docker installed.
 From a terminal, run: